vackosar/vackosar.github.io/_posts/2017-07-05-Easy-Online-Independence-1-Mail-Backup.md

 ---
 layout: post
-title: "Easy Online Independence: 1.
-Mail Backup"
+title: "Easy Online Independence: Mail Backup, Syncthing"
 date: 2017-07-05
-description: This is first post of a series called "Easy Online Independence" aiming to provide cheap and easy way to increase your independence from current online service giants like Google and Facebook.
+description: Cheap way to increase your independence from current online service giants like Google and Facebook.
 categories: software
 permalink: /:categories/:title
 redirect_from:
 - /2017/07/05/Easy-Online-Independence-1-Mail-Backup.html
 ---

-By independence I mean ability to at any time to stand alone or migrate to another service without major losses.
+By independence, I mean ability to at any time to stand alone or migrate to another service without major losses.

 ## Mail Backup